 result:

-That's the example of the "join" method.
+That's an example of the "join" method.
 Now, let's try the "push" & "pop" method.
-The "push" method is used to append an element that will be placed in the last of an array.
+The "push" method is used to append an element that will be placed at the last of an array.
 To use it, we can use the simple way.

 Example: